digiLab-ai/uncertainty-engine-types/README.md

 # Types

-Common types definitions for the Uncertainty Engine
+Common types definitions for the Uncertainty Engine.
+This library should be used by other packages to ensure consistency in the types used across the Uncertainty Engine.

+## Overview